chroma-sdk/Colore/docs/articles/getting-started.md

 ## 6. How do I know which color is currently set on a Key / What if I don't want to set a Key but a specific row/column?
-Internally Colore is storing colors in a Grid.
+Internally Colore is storing colors in a grid.
-This Grid is then send to the Device.
+This grid is then send to the Device.
 Instead of using SetKey you can directly edit that Grid which will also cause an update to the device by doing the following:
 `chroma.Keyboard[Key.A] = ColoreColor.Red;`
 This is the equivalent to SetKey above.